Capricoinofficial/copay/README.md

 - Easy spending proposal flow for shared wallets and group payments
 - [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) Hierarchical deterministic (HD) address generation and wallet backups
 - Device-based security: all private keys are stored locally, not in the cloud
-- Support for Bitcoin testnet wallets
+- Support for Particl testnet wallets
 - Synchronous access across all major mobile and desktop platforms
 - Payment protocol (BIP70-BIP73) support: easily-identifiable payment requests and verifiable, secure bitcoin payments
 - Support for over 150 currency pricing options and unit denomination in BTC or bits